Pe8er/asphyxiation-by-oxygen-hands/_posts/2025-02-17-Lost-Highway.md

 <figcaption>"You will never have me".</figcaption>

 I remember thinking that Lynch made the dialogue sound awkward and stiff to serve the overall surreal atmosphere… several years and complicated relationships later, I don't see it that way anymore.
-This time around, dialogue felt much more closer to how it can be in real life when things are fucked up, cold and distant.
+This time around, dialogue felt much closer to how it can be in real life when things are fucked up, cold and distant.
 But still, it is served with a pinch of grotesque comedy, it's so exaggerated and silly if you look at it from a distance.

 I can't believe this: Lost Highway is a pretty funny movie.
 And still my favorite Lynch.